The Warlock in Spite of Himself: Sequels and spinoffs

-The success of the initial volume led to a not particularly successful 1971 sequel called King Kobold, the first of what would eventually become a complex series of sequels and related works.
+The success of the initial volume led to a 1971 sequel called King Kobold, the first of what would eventually become a complex series of sequels and related works.
 In 1982, Ace Books published The Warlock Unlocked, in which the Gallowglass family accidentally go through a portal to an alternate universe, where magic really works.
-The success of this novel led to the publication of the 1983 Escape Velocity a prequel to the original series, recounting the events leading to the colonisation of Gramarye by members of the Society for Creative Anachronism.
+The success of this novel led to the publication of the 1983 Escape Velocity, a prequel to the original series, recounting the events leading to the colonisation of Gramarye by members of the Society for Creative Anachronism.
 In rapid succession, these were followed by King Kobold Revived (1984) (a rewrite of King Kobold); The Warlock Enraged (1985); The Warlock Wandering and The Warlock is Missing (both 1986); The Warlock Heretical (1987); The Warlock's Companion (1988); The Warlock Insane (1989); and The Warlock Rock (1990).